Desmaster/QueueStats/README.md

 QueueStats
 ==========

-A League of Legends info application.
+A League of Legends stat analyzer.